 Step 5: Convert each appearance into 30-50 distribution assets

 The recording is not the deliverable.
 The clip set is the deliverable.
 A 60-minute episode contains 10-15 high-signal moments; each gets clipped into 2-3 platform-native variants for X, LinkedIn, Instagram, and TikTok.
 That is 30 to 45 short-form assets from one conversation, plus a transcript that ranks on Google, plus 5-10 quote graphics, plus 2-3 newsletter blurbs.
-The clipping tools landscape covers the production stack.
+The clipping tools landscape covers the production stack; the productized lane that ships the clip set against an AI-startup ICP is podcast clipping for SaaS podcasts.

 Step 6: Wire podcast guest booking into your outbound and inbound stack